GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 - `./docker-compose.yml:` Orchestrates services (Nest app, MySQL database) in a single command, taking care of networking, volumes, and environment variables.

 - `./test/` Directory dedicated to end-to-end (e2e) tests:
-- `app.e2e-spec.ts`: Our e2e tests to validate endpoints and main API flows, ensuring that scenarios work as expected. - `jest.e2e-json`: Jest configuration file for running e2e tests (defining recognized file extensions, starting point for test searches, transforms, etc.)
+    - `app.e2e-spec.ts`: Our e2e tests to validate endpoints and main API flows ensure that scenarios work as expected, testing success flows and error flows, such as validation, authorization, etc.
+    - `jest.e2e-json`: Jest configuration file for running e2e tests (defining recognized file extensions, starting point for test searches, transforms, etc.)

 ## ❔ How do I run the project on my machine?